kaijurgeit/kaijurgeit.github.io/README.md

 ## Experience

 **Unreal Engine Developer (10/2022 - Present)**
-- Publishing Unreal Engine 5 Tutorials on YouTube
+- Publishing Unreal Engine 5 Tutorials on YouTube.
 - Managing a team of 5 game creators developing a third-person RPG with Unreal Engine 5.
 - Creating Inventory, Crafting and Combat Systems, Behavior and State Trees, Multiplayer, Animation Blueprints and Montages, Particle Effects, Characters and employing the Gameplay Ability System.